1890 Scholarships Program

 • Applied Information Technology: Network Engineering

-Those students not majoring in the B.Sc. in AFE must also complete a minor in Agriculture, Food, and Environment or one of the AFE certificates.
+Those students not majoring in the B.Sc. in Agriculture, Health, and Natural Resources must also complete a minor in Agriculture, Health, and Natural Resources or one of the other certificates.

 AWARDS